JoeTheGuitarist/documentation_docs/Docs/publishing_guide.md

 docs.mbed.com uses the [Mkdocs engine](http://www.mkdocs.org/).
 Read [their documentation](http://www.mkdocs.org/#getting-started) to learn about how they structure a project.

-**Note:** We use the old YML format to organize pages.
-For example, this is the YML for the project you're currently reading:
+<span class="notes">**Note:** We use the old YML format to organize pages.
+For example, this is the YML for the project you're currently reading:</span>
 ```
 site_name: Documentation Guides